Staff Member's Rights & Responsibilities

 As a condition of employment, all staff members must adhere to the Drug-Free Workplace Policy of North Central State College, and violation of this policy may result in appropriate actions.
 An online copy of the Drug-Free Workplace Policy is available.
 Further information on both the Drug Free Workplace Act of 1988 and the Drug-Free Workplace Policy is available in the Office of Human Resources.

-North Central State College strictly prohibits discrimination against any individual for reasons of race, color, creed, national origin, religion, sex, age, handicap, sexual orientation, or veteransí status.
+North Central State College strictly prohibits discrimination against any individual for reasons of race, color, creed, service in the uniformed services (as defined in state and federal law), political ideas, marital or family status, pregnancy, physical or mental disability, genetic information, gender identity, gender expression, national origin, religion, sex, age, sexual orientation, or veteransí status.
 North Central State College complies with all federal and state legislation directed toward taking steps to promote equal opportunity in all aspects of employment practices, including, but not limited to, recruitment, selection, placement, promotion, demotion, transfer, training, reassignment, corrective action, compensation, benefits, and separation.

 North Central State College is an Affirmative Action, Equal Opportunity Employer and shall promote equal opportunity through a positive and continuing Affirmative Action Plan.
 Further information on the Affirmative Action Policy can be found in the Office of Human Resources.

 North Central State College is committed to creating and maintaining a work environment for all staff members that is fair and responsible and which supports career goals on the basis of ability and performance, which is free from any forms of sexual harassment.
 It is the policy of North Central State College that sexual harassment is prohibited and will not be tolerated.